Antanukas/rest-api-react-template/README.md

   ```

   to make sure index page is returned for all unmatched requests.
 Let React routing logic decide what to do next

+- `appui` folder contains JS code.
+It is not included into the final artifact.
+Webpack takes the code and produces `app/assets/jsentrypoint/app.bundle.js`

 ### Build integration